rokso/one-oracle/README.md

 ## Test

-This repo has tests against many EVM networks (e.g. mainnet, polygon, etc), to run all of them, use:
+This repo has tests against many EVM networks (e.g. mainnet, optimism, etc), to run all of them, use:

 ```sh
 npm run test:all